aphex-/Opus-Prototype/README.md

 A short preview / tutorial of the functionality: https://youtu.be/3owuS5VRnAM

-This library is used for the game: http://nuke-the-moon.itch.io/alien-ark Created by www.nuke-the-moon.com
+This library is used for the game: http://nuke-the-moon.itch.io/alien-ark And for the game: http://nuke-the-moon.com/pioneerskies/index.html Created by www.nuke-the-moon.com

 For more information about Opus Prototype read the documentation: editor/data/docu/index.html

-This repo was released in a hurry.
-The library is work in progress.
+This repo was released in a hurry. ~~The library is work in progress.~~

 Licenced under the Apache License Version 2.0